 GAWB owns and operates Awoonga Dam on the Boyne River along with a network of delivery pipelines, water treatment plants and other bulk water distribution infrastructure in the Gladstone region in Central Queensland.
-GAWB holds an allocation of 78,000 ML per annum from Awoonga Dam by virtue of a Resource Operatons Licene issued pursuant to the Water Resource (Boyne River Basin Plan) 2000.
+GAWB has a water allocation of 78,000 mega litres per annum (ML p.a.) from Awoonga Dam, granted under the Water Act, and is a bulk water supplier to the Gladstone region.
+This means we can extract a maximum of 78,000 ML p.a. from Awoonga Dam for supply to customers.
+We play a significant role in the economic sustainability of the Queensland economy due to the diverse, export-orientated industries located in the region.

 The climate of the Boyne River Basin is classified as sub-tropical with warm to hot summers and mild dry winters.
 The average annual rainfall in the basin ranges between 800 and 1000 millimetres.